Skip to content

 WORDS: DAVID LILLYWHITE | PHOTOGRAPHY: JLR

-The backlash was teeth-grindingly negative, called out as ‘woke’ by right-leaning mainstream media and even breakfast TV.
+The backlash was teeth-grindingly negative, and was called out as ‘woke’ by right-leaning mainstream media and even breakfast TV.
 Everyone seemed to suddenly be a Jaguar expert, and all were apparently deeply horrified.

-I can confirm that the first hour of the press presentation was also packed with the same imagery and lots of overly-sincere talk of ‘Exuberant Modernism’ and ‘Copy Nothing‘ – the latter a take on founder Sir William Lyons’ belief that “A Jaguar should be a copy of nothing”.
+I can confirm that the first hour of the press presentation was also packed with the same imagery and a lot of overly sincere talk of ‘Exuberant Modernism’ and ‘Copy Nothing‘ – the latter a take on founder Sir William Lyons’ belief that “A Jaguar should be a copy of nothing”.

 The over-egged point was that Jaguar wants to be unique and original again, with striking designs and bold colours, rather than trying for the mass market, in which it wasn’t able to compete even when up against BMW and Audi, let alone in the future when Chinese cars will undercut them all.